gdejohn/procrastination/README.md

 ## Sequences vs. Streams

 `Sequence` offers an alternative to the Stream API introduced in Java 8.
+Like streams, there are a variety of methods to go back and forth between sequences and other representations, including collections, arrays, and streams.
 Unlike streams, sequences can be traversed any number of times (although this does mean that sequences derived from one-shot sources like iterators *must* be memoized).
 Sequences also provide a much more comprehensive API, and it's significantly easier to define new functionality for sequences.
 One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around [`spliterators`][spliterator].
 So, processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
 Consider the instance method [`Sequence.scanLeft(Object,BiFunction)`][scan], which returns the lazy sequence of intermediate results of a left fold.
 Here's a basic implementation for streams:

 ```java
 import java.util.Spliterator;